Active Adults Adventure to Isle Royale National Park

 Exploring Copper Harbor

-Copper Harbor is a charming little town.
+The tip of the Keweenaw Peninsula is at Copper Harbor.
+This is a charming little town.
 With taverns, craft shops, bakeries and scenic lookouts on Brockway Mountain drive.
-It is a perfect 1st-day trip.
+It has some amazing local restaurants and tt is a perfect 1st-day trip.
 It’s very bike friendly and the views are amazing.

 After staying the night in a nearby lodge a short walk from the docks we had an early breakfast and made it to the Queen IV ferry with time to spare.
 Bring something to read or cards and games if you have a group.
 Outside. the deck is cool even in mid-summer as the lake temperature hovers around 40F, the coldest of the Great Lakes.

 The old saying getting there is half the fun applies.
 We were blessed with an extremely calm day on Lake Superior.
 The lake was like glass.
+THe water was crystal clear and you could see the bottom for a long way.
 On the way, we managed to cross the path of a freighter heading out of Duluth.
 An amazing sight.

 Day One – The Afternoon at Isle Royale